OpenAI Assistants with Function Calling in Python

 AZURE_OPENAI_ENDPOINT != None and not AZURE_OPENAI_ENDPOINT.startswith('<insert')

-STEP 2: Initialize the OpenAI client and the assistant's streaming helper class:
+STEP 3: Initialize the OpenAI client with the configuration settings.

 openai = OpenAI(